Night photography produces some of the most stunning images. But it can be exceptionally frustrating to capture if you

 You should first have a good understanding of how exposure works.
 If you lack this understanding, go back and read our guide to exposure.

 The first thing to do is take your camera out of auto mode and set it to manual mode.
-This way, you’ll have full control over all of these settings.
+This way, you’ll have full control over all of these exposure settings.

-Low light conditions mean you’ll need to change your settings to compensate for it.
+Low light conditions mean you’ll need to change your settings to compensate to get the correct exposure.
 You may have to widen your aperture, slow your shutter speed and/or raise your ISO.

 When I first find a scene that I want to capture, I raise the shutter speed and take a photo of about 1 second.
 I do this to see roughly what it looks like with a little bit more light.

 I then lower the ISO back down, as low as I can, to make sure that I don’t end up with a grainy photo.

 And I use the extended shutter speed to capture the photo.
 See the image below shot at ISO 400, for 30 seconds at f/5.

 The majority of your photos will have a wide aperture so that you can allow in as much light as possible.
 This will result in a shallow depth of field in some cases.